 • $5.47 million upgrade for Yarraville Special Developmental School, supporting students and the wider community as part of Victorian Budget 2020/21.
 Making sure students have the classrooms, libraries and learning spaces they deserve.

-• In 2022 as a part of the Building Blocks Program, $2.1 million was allocated to a new modular kindergarten in Altona North, fully funded by the state government to improve and provide more spaced for early learning.
+• In 2022 as a part of the Building Blocks Program, $2.1 million was allocated to a new modular kindergarten in Altona North, fully funded by the state government to improve and provide more space for early learning.

-• $10 million of the Safer Faith-Based Schools Grant has gone towards security costs to support the safety and wellbeing of Islamic independent schools in Altona north, such as the Australian Islamic Centre College Primary, to ensure the safety of our children.
+• $10 million of the Safer Faith-Based Schools Grant has gone towards security costs to support the safety and wellbeing of Islamic independent schools in Altona North, such as the Australian Islamic Centre College Primary, to ensure the safety of our children.

 • St Mary’s Primary School received $2.4 million for six new learning areas at its Altona campus and St. Margaret Mary’s Primary School gained $3.6 million for new learning and outdoor spaces at its Spotswood campus.
 These grants come from the Building Fund for Non-Government Schools.
 The Allan Labour Government committed $450 million in the 2023-24 State Budget to build and upgrade low-fee Catholic and independent schools across the state, providing upgraded learning spaces and accommodation.